Cryptocurrency Scams in 2025: Common types and prevention - SilverMillerLaw.com

 Verizon Sim-Swap Cases

 Verizon, another major carrier, hasn’t been immune to Sim-Swap scams.
 There have been instances where Verizon customers found their numbers transferred to a new device without their knowledge or consent.
 The aftermath often involves unauthorized transactions and compromised personal data.
-Legal experts advise affected Verizon customers to document the incident meticulously and seek legal guidance.
+Legal advise affected Verizon customers to document the incident meticulously and seek legal guidance.

 T-Mobile Sim-Swap Cases